Wednesday, May 6, 2015

 Cultural Humility and Vulnerable Populations

 Understanding the cultural elements that influence an individual’s beliefs surrounding health, healing, wellness, illness, disease, and the delivery of health services is key to the provision of patient-centered care especially when working with vulnerable populations.
 This full-day training is designed to help participants explore key principles of cultural humility and the concept of mutual respect in delivering health services to individuals experiencing homelessness.
-Presentations will focus on subpopulations within the homeless community that include racial and ethnic groups, the elderly homeless, and LGBTQ populations.
-Special emphasis will be placed on developing skills through interactive activities and small group discussions.
+They will explore the principles of cultural humility and how it is different from cultural competency.
+Presentations will focus on subpopulations within the homeless community which include: LGBTQ youth and older adult populations.
+Special emphasis will be placed on developing skills through case studies, interactive activities, and small group discussions.

 Medicaid expansion has brought many changes to homeless health care providers and those they serve.
 This pre-conference institute will feature in-depth discussions among federal officials, national partners and members of the HCH community to identify the opportunities presented by expansion (and how to maximize them) as well as to acknowledge the new challenges being created (and how to overcome them).
 Topics will include the advocacy needed to ensure all states expand Medicaid, the options states can adopt to add benefits or extend Medicaid into supportive housing and other care venues, and new care delivery systems that focus on new payment methodologies.
 Participants will gain a better understanding of the major issues facing providers and policymakers alike, identify priority areas for further attention, and inform the Council’s policy and advocacy agenda moving forward.
 Come to this session to raise issues and learn more about the many facets of Medicaid important to the HCH community.

 Presenters: Selected federal officials, national partners, and members of the HCH Community.
-Full schedule to be announced shortly.
+Full schedule to be announced.